5 STEPS YOU CAN TAKE TO GET READY (infographic), American Public Health Association, Washington, DC.

 AS DOMESTIC VIOLENCE RISES IN NEW ORLEANS IN WAKE OF KATRINA, CATHOLIC CHARITIES PROVIDES A REFUGE FOR ABUSED WOMEN, U.S. Newswire, Washington, DC: April 10, 2006.
 Copyright © 2006 U.S. Newswire.

-DISASTER AND EMERGENCY PREPAREDNESS AND RESPONSE (special collection), National Online Resource Center on Violence Against Women, Harrisburg, PA: September 2011; updated June 2014.
+DISASTER AND EMERGENCY PREPAREDNESS AND RESPONSE (special collection), Patty Branco, National Online Resource Center on Violence Against Women, Harrisburg, PA: updated January 2016.

 DISASTER RELIEF FUNDING AGREEMENTS: ACCOUNTING RECOGNITION OF FEMA GRANTS, Fundamentals, Lockhart, Atchley & Associates, LLP, Austin, TX: Second Quarter 2006.